MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --demultiplex-only

-    Only carry out demultiplexing using the list of barcodes supplied with --barcode-list.
+    Only carry out demultiplexing using the list of barcodes supplied with --barcode-table.
 No other processing is done.

 Reporting options